wmbusmeters/wmbusmeters/README.md

 line.

-You can start/stop the daemon with `sudo systemctl stop wmbusmeters@-dev-im871a_0.service` or `sudo systemctl stop wmbusmeters@-dev-amb8465_1.service` etc. Alas rtl_sdr does not play nice right now with wmbusmeters daemon.
+You can start/stop the daemon with `sudo systemctl stop wmbusmeters@-dev-im871a_0.service` or `sudo systemctl stop wmbusmeters@-dev-amb8465_1.service` etc. Sometimes rtl_sdr does not play nice right now with wmbusmeters daemon.
 If you first do `sudo systemctl stop wmbusmeters@-dev-rtlsdr_3.service` it will hang, in a separate window do `sudo killall -9 rtl_sdr` to get rid of the spinning rtl_sdr process.